Myth-busting time! It’s been probably about 7 years since I last dumped dextrose into my post-workout shake.

 The exclusion of post-workout carbs was one of the most beneficial moves I have made.

-It contributes to me being able to stay lean all-year round.
+It contributes to me being able to stay lean all-year round (see my full strategy in this post).
 It also leaves 200-300 calories per day that I can enjoy in food form instead of wasting them on unhealthy sugar-water.

-Ditch the sugar, enjoy your whey and stay lean.
+So guys…ditch the PWO sugar, enjoy your whey and stay lean.
 Couple it all with THT training – it builds muscle fast.
 Recently, reader Chris Marriott said on facebook that he has gained 26lbs / 12kg with FREE THT training.
 Download the workout below…

 References: Coingestion of carbohydrate with protein does not further augment postexercise muscle protein synthesis.
 Am J Physiol Endocrinol Metab.
 2007 Sep;293(3):E833-42.
 Epub 2007 Jul 3.